gearglow/ReptiliaWithATwist/The List.md

 And then the game began in earnest.

 It was a brutal affair, with the quaffle moving so fast it was only due to the omnioculars that anyone could keep track of it.
-Krum managed to pull off a Wronski Feint against Lynch, the Irish seeker, causing him to crash into the ground at full speed.
+Viktor Krum managed to pull off a Wronski Feint against Aiden Lynch, the Irish seeker, causing him to crash into the ground at full speed.
 Ireland began to pull ahead, and the game only got dirtier from there.
 Bludgers flew every which way, penalties mounted, the mascots began to fight, and finally, with the score 170 to 10 favoring Ireland, Krum managed to plow Lynch into the ground again and grab the snitch, ending the game before it could turn into a full-on rout.

 "Vell, ve fought bravely," the Bulgarian Minister said.